 - If using Internet-based Communication Applications, it may be necessary to specify which PC receives an incoming connection.
-Refer to Chapter 6 Ad-vanced Features for further details. - Applications which use non-standard connections or port numbers may be blocked by the Wireless Broadband router's built-in firewall.
-You can define such applications as Special Applications to allow them to function normally.
+Refer to Chapter 6 Advanced Features for further details. - Applications which use non-standard connections or port numbers may be blocked by the Wireless Router's built-in firewall.
+You can define such applications as Special Applica- tions to allow them to function normally.
 Refer to Chapter 6 Advanced Features for further details. - Some non-standard applications may require use of the DMZ feature.
 Refer to Chapter 6 Advanced Features for further details.